-This qualification, together with other relevant qualifications at Level 2 such as GCSE English and Maths, could provide progression to vocational qualifications at Level 3 related to Travel and Tourism, Tourist Guiding, Business and Environmental Conservation.
-Learners could also progress to GCE qualifications such as Business, Travel and Tourism,
+This qualification, together with other relevant qualifications at Level 2 such as GCSE English and Maths, could provide progression to vocational qualifications at Level 3 related to Travel and Tourism, Business and Environmental Conservation.
+Learners could also progress to A level qualifications in areas, such as Business, Geography and Sociology.

-Geography and Sociology.

-During Y10 and Y11 we intend to run a number of trips that are designed to help you gather research that will help you write your assignments.
+During Year 10 and 11, we intend to run a number of trips to gather research that will help you write your assignments.
 For further details: See Mr Gill.